A practical 360-degree view of video marketing for asset management firms, by cost, steps, pros and cons

 4. Pros of Video Marketing for property-based asset management companies

-- Property itself is visual and well-suited to video and video marketing
+- Property itself is visual and well-suited to video marketing

-- Video marketing is an effective way of building reputation within investor audiences, and developer and landowner audiences
+- Business video is an effective way of building reputation within investor audiences, and developer and landowner audiences

 - Revealing your senior figures, and client-facing or investor-facing figures, within your business is a swift way of building confidence and trust, especially among conservative investors, developers and landowners